 Job bore a strong and resounding witness for God, and he passed smoothly through God’s trials.
 What followed these trials were increased blessings from God: Job’s wealth and cattle were increased twofold, each one of his children were outstandingly beautiful, and God allowed Job to live for another 140 years, and so he lived until he was 210.

 By experiencing such painful trials, Job endured suffering that we ordinary people could never have endured.
 His faith was also raised to a new height and he stood witness for God before Satan, thus causing Satan to be so utterly shamed and defeated that it never dared to tempt Job again.
-Thereafter, Job was free, and he lived entirely in the presence of God.
+Thereafter, Job was free, and he lived entirely in the.
 Moreover, an even greater blessing which Job received after he had undergone these trials was that God appeared to him within a whirlwind, and God spoke with him, thus enabling Job to enter into a closer relationship with God.
 Just as Job said, “I have heard of you by the hearing of the ear: but now my eye sees you” (Job 42:5).
 Job had been hearing about God all his life, and now his understanding of God had been heightened to the actual existence of God.
 He became more certain than ever that everything he had encountered was under the sovereignty of God and his understanding of God became much more practical—this was a blessing greater than any material reward.

 The Trial of Abraham